Exchange and return

 This is how you regret

 We recommend that you write us an e-mail in which it is clearly stated that you want to regret it.
-Please attach the right of withdrawal form we sent you with the item.
+Please attach the right of withdrawal form that you received in the order confirmation.

 You have 2 weeks to report.
 The countdown begins when you have received the item in your physical possession.
-This means that the item has been delivered to the consumer's mailbox, at the consumer's workplace or when it has been received by someone on behalf of the consumer.
+This means that the item has been delivered to the consumer's letterbox, at the consumer's workplace, mail in a shop or when it has been received by someone on behalf of the consumer.
 However, the deadline does not start when the consumer receives a collection slip from the post office, but only when the item has been picked up at the post office.

 You do not need to state any reason whatsoever for using the right of withdrawal, but you must meet the deadline.